SeakyLuo/SMPlayer/README.md

 Go to Settings and Set the Root Folder of your music files.

 # TO DO
-Save SearchKeyword instead of a string.
+Cancel add music.

+Sort albums.

+Refresh directory does not refresh page.

+Improve column spacing of AlbumPage.

+Improve editing album art by selecting a song in a dropdown with searching.

 Mini mode shuffle button.

+Load from backup.

 Page shows no music hint.

-Refresh directory does not refresh page.

-Improve column spacing of AlbumPage.

 Album properties.

 Highlight root folder textbox for warning when reloading music library.

-Load from backup.

-Sort albums.

-Improve editing album art by selecting a song in a dropdown with searching.

 Grid Mode for PlaylistPage.